nginx-clojure/nginx-clojure.github.io/More.md

       }
 ```

-All sources about this example can be found from jersey github repository 's example [json-jackson](https://github.com/jersey/jersey/tree/2.17/examples/json-jackson/src/main/java/org/glassfish/jersey/examples/jackson).
+All sources about this example can be found from jersey github repository's example [json-jackson](https://github.com/jersey/jersey/tree/2.17/examples/json-jackson/src/main/java/org/glassfish/jersey/examples/jackson).

-then we test the JAX-RS services by curl
+Then we test the JAX-RS services by curl

 ```shell
 $ curl  -v http://localhost:8080/jersey/emptyArrayResource